Level Setting Expectations for Purchasing Local Meat in Bulk

 By: CommonGround Nebraska Volunteer Katy Wolff

 Buying meat in bulk from a local producer or locker can take time and effort.
-Many affairs must be lined up, including finding a source, finances to cover the purchase and long-term storage before the idea can become a reality.
+Many affairs must be lined up, including finding a source, finances to cover the purchase and long-term storage before the purchase can become a reality.

 Realistic Timing